Suggest a Songfact / Artistfact

 ."
 Dobie Gray had a minor hit that same year with "See You At The Go-Go," and Lee Dorsey charted in 1967 with "Go-Go Girl," which was written by Allen Toussaint.
 Around the time of this song's release, the all-girl American group The go-go's were big.

 George Michael (born Georgios Panayiotou) and Andrew Ridgeley met at Bushey Heath Comprehensive School in Hertfordshire when both were in their early teens.
 They became friends and after leaving school they made a demo of "Wham!
 Rap" at Andrew Ridgeley's parents' house, which was picked up by the record label Innervision and released without success.
 Their next release "Young Guns (Go For It)" was more successful rising to #3 in the UK.
-Their first single was reworked and became their second Top Ten hit.
-After 2 more Top 10 releases, problems developed between the duo and their label.
+Their first single was reworked and became their second Top 10 hit.
+After two more Top 10 releases, problems developed between the duo and their label.
 Wham! signed with former Marc Bolan manager Simon Napier-Bell, who fought to get them released from Innervision.
 When they finally freed themselves they signed with Epic with whom this was their first release.